 After months of cold weather, your body can begin to feel stiff.
 Help break the ice and get your body moving through these active festivals and fantastic events.

 The Seoul International Marathon attracts participants from all over the world each year.
-The 42.2 kilometer course crosses the heart of the city, from Gwanghwamun Square, along Cheonggyecheon Stream, to the Olympic Stadium at Seoul Sports Complex.
-The marathon also includes Seoul Challenge 10k, a separate 10 kilometer marathon starting from Olympic Park and running all the way to Seoul Sports Complex.
+The 42.2-kilometer course crosses the heart of the city, from Gwanghwamun Square, along Cheonggyecheon Stream, to the Olympic Stadium at Seoul Sports Complex.
+The marathon also includes Seoul Challenge 10k, a separate 10-kilometer marathon starting from Olympic Park and running all the way to Seoul Sports Complex.

-Description: Due to a unique build-up of pebbles and silt, during the lowest point of the ebb tide, a 3 kilometer-long pathway appears in the seabed between Modo Island and Jindo Island at Hoedong-ri.
-This sea parting phenomenon is well known both domestically and internationally, drawing in swarms of visitors to see this miraculous sight.
+Due to a unique build-up of pebbles and silt, during the lowest point of the ebb tide, a 3-kilometer long pathway appears in the seabed between Modo Island and Jindo Island at Hoedong-ri.
+This sea parting phenomenon is well known both domestically and internationally, drawing in swarms of visitors during the Jindo Miracle Sea Road Festival period to see this miraculous sight.
 This miracle path can only be seen for one hour a day.
 While waiting for the tide to ebb, visitors can take part in a diversity of cultural and hands-on programs.

-Description: Located within a vast bamboo forest, this festival is full of activities celebrating the beauty and function of the bamboo plant.
+Located within a vast bamboo forest, the Damyang Bamboo Festival is full of activities celebrating the beauty and function of the bamboo plant.
 Diverse event programs and hands-on activities are part of the festival.
+Enjoy the fresh air and atmosphere by taking a walk in the bamboo forest.
 After working up an appetite, visitors can enjoy some famous local cuisine.
-Enjoy the fresh air and atmosphere by taking a walk in the bamboo forest.

 * Festival dates and schedules are subject to change.